That thing that really bothers you, doesn’t bother me is not gaslighting. It’s expressing a difference in perspective.

 - Individuals being obstinate or stubborn;

-- Highlighting positives and ignoring negatives (marketing);
+- Highlighting positives and ignoring negatives (as people do in the fields of sales and marketing);

 - Erroneous, even confusing, orders and instructions;